packedapp/packedtmp/modules/packed/src/main/java/app/packed/application/App-Overview.md

 ======= SYNCHRONIZATION MODE ===========
-We support both sync (run) and async (start/close) usage in the same interface ALWAYS (other we need to double the number of interfaces)
+We support both sync (run) and async (start/close) usage in the same interface ALWAYS (otherwise we need to double the number of interfaces)

   // Sync mode will stop when exits main
   // Async mode will stop when explicitly called, or for example, main exits